President of Latvia: History and development

-With the restoration of the Satversme in full, when the fifth convocation of the Saeima convened to the first session at noon on 6 July 1993, also meant the renovation of the institution of the president of Latvia.
-On 7 July 1993, the fifth convocation of the Saeima elected Guntis Ulmanis as president of Latvia, who gave the solemn oath of the president of Latvia on 8 July 1993.
-The sixth convocation of the Saeima re-elected Ulmanis as president of Latvia on 18 June 1996, and he gave the solemn oath on 8 July 1996.
+With the restoration of the Satversme in full and the first session of the Saeima at noon on 6 July 1993, the office of president was also reinstated.
+On 7 July 1993, the 5th Saeima elected Guntis Ulmanis as president of Latvia, who delivered the oath of office the next day, and the 6th Saeima re-elected Ulmanis on 18 June 1996, who was sworn in on July 8, which became the traditional date on which the oath of office is delivered.